Under the Dragon's Tail: Plot

-This is the third film, introducing the character of William Murdoch and his unique ways of doing detective work.
+This is the third of three telemovies (the previous two being Except the Dying and Poor Tom Is Cold) depicting the character of William Murdoch and his unique ways of doing detective work.
 Filming took place in Ontario during September and October 2004.

-Detective Murdoch investigates the murder of Dolly Capshaw, a mid-wife who provides abortion care.
-Using new techniques such as fingerprints (or finger marks as they are known at the time) and handwriting analysis, Murdoch eliminates a number of suspects but has proof that a self-righteous and nosy neighbor, Mr. Golding, was in the house.
+Detective Murdoch investigates the murder of Dolly Capshaw, a midwife who provides abortion care.
+Using new techniques such as fingerprints (or finger marks as they are known in the Murdoch milieu) and handwriting analysis, Murdoch eliminates a number of suspects but has proof that a self-righteous and nosy neighbor, Mr. Golding, was in the house.
 Missing from Capshaw's desk is her register of clients, a large red book with the image of a dragon on the cover.

-Murdoch's investigation involves many people whose lives had, in one way or another, crossed with Capshaw's including Ettie Weston, who is no longer a prostitute but is now on the stage with a mentalist act and Maude Pedlow, the wife of a prominent Superior Court judge.
+Murdoch's investigation involves many people whose lives had, in one way or another, crossed with Capshaw's including Ettie Weston, who is no longer a prostitute but is now on the stage with a mentalist act; and Maude Pedlow, the wife of a prominent Superior Court judge.
 Meanwhile, Constable George Crabtree is in training for the Toronto police boxing tournament under the tutelage of Inspector Ramsgate.

-In this film, Maude Pedlow is played by Hélène Joy, who went on to portray Dr Julia Ogden in the later TV series starring Yannick Bisson.
+In this film, Maude Pedlow is played by Hélène Joy, who went on to portray Dr Julia Ogden in the later TV series Murdoch Mysteries starring Yannick Bisson.